 Chair — Professor Helen Stokes-Lampard and Professor Sue Hill

 Genomics Professional Partnerships Group, hosted by the Academy, will be instrumental in refining and prioritising various aspects of NHS England’s genomic medicine programme.
 The work sits across the spectrum of medicine and healthcare to ensure that full benefits of genomics are realised while avoiding over-diagnosis or any potential harm.

 Managed by Rose Jarvis

 Chair — Dr Waleed Arshad

-The Specialty and Associate Specialist Doctors Committee represents the needs, interests, and views of the SAS doctors, encourage SAS representation at all Colleges and Faculties, brings together SAS representatives from all Colleges and Faculties to exchange information and share good practice, promotes development of SAS doctors, gives a voice to SAS doctors regarding wider issues in healthcare and promotes a positive profile for the SAS workforce.
+The Academy Specialty and Associate Specialist Committee represents the needs, interests, and views of SAS doctors and dentists.
+It brings together SAS representatives from all colleges and faculties to exchange information and share good practice.
+The SAS Committee encourages SAS representation at all colleges and faculties, promotes development of the SAS workforce, gives a voice to SAS doctors and dentists regarding wider issues in healthcare and promotes a positive profile for the SAS workforce.
 The chair is a co-opted member of the Academy Council.

 Chair — Dr Matthew Clarke